10.3 Support to youth work

 The legal framework for functioning of youth organisations is described in 5.6 Supporting youth organisations.

 It is difficult to track the overall budget for youth work due to scattered character of the sector.
-In general the funding may come from the central budget or from the local government expenditures.
+In general the funding may come from the central budget or from the local government expenditures beyond European or private funding.
 Below the examples of some sources of public funding for youth work programmes and activities:

-- Youth organisations: There are no specific funds from the government to youth organisations (see more in 5.6 “Supporting youth organisations”).
-All non-profit organizations in Poland (as well as sport clubs, religious organisations and others), so as well those directed to young people or led by them, can apply for funding through The National Freedom Institute – Centre for Civil Society Development.
-The Center gives funding for the development of Solidarity Corps (a long-term volunteering programme), the Civil Society Organisations Development Programme, and The Civil Initiatives Fund which is a government grant programme for non-governmental organisations, under which projects aimed at increasing the involvement of citizens and non-governmental organisations in public life are subsidised.
-For examples, the Civil Initiatives Fund in 2019 have 6 mln PLN for grants for organisations (from 20,000 to 300,000 PLN per application).
-In 2018, 550 offers from organisations were funded with an overall budget of similar size.
+- Youth organisations: All non-profit organizations in Poland (as well as sport clubs, religious organisations and others), so as well those directed to young people or led by them, can apply for funding through The National Freedom Institute – Centre for Civil Society Development (see more in 5.6 “Supporting youth organisations”).
+The Center gives funding for the development of Solidarity Corps (a long-term volunteering programme), the Civil Society Organisations Development Programme, and The Civil Initiatives Fund which is a government grant programme for non-governmental organisations, under which projects aimed at increasing the involvement of citizens and non-governmental organisations in public life are subsidised (for 2021, New Civil Initiatives Fund).
+For examples, the New Civil Initiatives Fund allocates 80 mln PLN each year for supporting civic organisations (in 2022, 389 proposals received funding) .
+Additionally, the Youth Fund was created in 2022, with a budget of 230 mln PLN for 2022-2033.
+In 2022, 128 proposals from youth organisations were accepted for funding.
+For 2023, 20 mln PLN is planned for supporting youth organisations and youth councils.

-- Scout movement: the Scout Movement Development Governmental Programme for 2018-2030: the yearly amount of the fund is 15 mln PLN
+- Scout movement: the Scout Movement Development Governmental Programme (Program Wspierania Harcerstwa) for 2018-2030: the yearly amount of the fund is 15 mln PLN.

 The EU funding is a very popular and desired source of funding, used by non-governmental organisations as well as other institutions that work with young people.
-E.g. in 2018, European funds (POWER/ESF) were used to support the Programme Młodzież Solidarna w Działaniu (Youth Joined in Action).
-It offered 20 mln PLN for projects developing young people’s social skills in relation to their usage at the labour market. in particular, the grants were offered to fund work of youth organisations, bodies representing young people, activities of youth centers or voluntary activities (the Ministry of Family, Labour and Social Policy) (read more 1.5).
 European funding is also used at the local government level to support youth work.
-Erasmus+ is another popular source of funding for youth organisations, e.g. youth workers may participate in the Youth Action 1.
+Erasmus+ is another popular source of funding for youth organisations, including funding for youth exchanges, international cooperation, but also youth workers may participate in the Youth Action 1.
 Mobility of youth workers.